History of Fareed Zakaria in Timeline

 The Future of Freedom: Illiberal Democracy at Home and Abroad

-In 2003, Fareed Zakaria initially supported the invasion of Iraq, but soon became a critic of the war plan and the administration's handling of the occupation.
+In 2003, Fareed Zakaria initially supported the 2003 invasion of Iraq, saying that any stirring of the pot is good and America's involvement in the region is for the good.

-In 2003, Henry Kissinger told New York Magazine that Fareed Zakaria "has a first-class mind and likes to say things that run against conventional wisdom."
+In 2003, former Secretary of State Henry Kissinger told New York Magazine that Fareed Zakaria "has a first-class mind and likes to say things that run against conventional wisdom."

 2005: Death of Rafiq Zakaria

 In 2005, Rafiq Zakaria, Fareed Zakaria's father, passed away.
-Rafiq was a politician associated with the Indian National Congress and a scholar of Islam.
+He was a politician associated with the Indian National Congress and a scholar interested in Islam.

-From 2006, Fareed Zakaria has criticized what he views as "fear-based" American policies, particularly in combating terrorism and enforcing immigration and drug laws.
-He has also argued in favor of decriminalization of drugs and citizenship for illegal immigrants.
+From 2006, Fareed Zakaria has criticized what he views as "fear-based" American policies employed in combating terrorism, immigration, and drug smuggling, and has argued in favor of decriminalization of drugs and citizenship for illegal immigrants.

 State of Denial: Bush at War, Part III